ChaituKNag/learn.thebestdeveloper.me/src/content/trivia/2020-04-12__javascript__closures.md

 Closure is one of important concept in JavaScript.
 It is widely discussed and still confused concept.
 Let's understand what the closure is.

-First of all, let's see the definition of the Closure given by Douglas Crockford: [crockford.com/javascript/private.html](https://crockford.com/javascript/private.html)
+First of all, let's see the definition of the [Closure given by Douglas Crockford](https://crockford.com/javascript/private.html).